-The Museum tells the story in chronological order and displays the collections of both the oldest infantry regiment in the British Army, The Royal Scots, raised under the authority of King Charles 1 by Sir John Hepburn in 1633, and Scotland’s youngest regiment, The Royal Regiment of Scotland, formed by the merger of the six surviving regular and two territorial (now Army Reserve) Scottish infantry regiments on 28 March 2006.
+The Museum, which is situated within Edinburgh Castle, tells the story in chronological order and displays the collections of both the oldest infantry regiment in the British Army, The Royal Scots, raised under the authority of King Charles 1 by Sir John Hepburn in 1633, and Scotland’s youngest regiment, The Royal Regiment of Scotland, formed by the merger of the six surviving regular and two territorial (now Army Reserve) Scottish infantry regiments on 28 March 2006.

 The Royal Scots (The Royal Regiment), The Royal Scots (The Lothian Regiment), Lothian Regiment (Royal Scots), 1st or The Royal Scots Regiment, The Royal Regiment of Foot, 1st Regiment of Foot or Royal Scots, 1st or Royal Regiment of Foot, Royal Regiment of Foot, Earl of Dumbarton’ s Regiment (1s t Foot), Le Regiment de Douglas, Le Regiment d’Hebron.